Orthopaedic Implants Manufacturing Consultant

 8. Clinical Trials: Some implants undergo trials for safety and effectiveness.

-9. Post-Market Surveillance: Monitoring is ongoing to address issues.
+9. Post-market surveillance: Monitoring is ongoing to address issues.

 Manufacturers prioritize precision and quality to improve patients’ mobility and quality of life.